Alfred McCoy (American football): Coaching

 In 1937, McCoy left Northeastern to become the head football coach at Colby College.
 In 1941, he was hired as backfield coach for the Harvard Crimson football team.
 In 1947 he became the chief scout for the Boston Yanks of the National Football League.
 McCoy's final coaching position came as an assistant at the University of Washington.

 Later life

 After his coaching career ended, McCoy moved to La Jolla, California, where he was a successful liquor store owner and a golf writer for the San Diego Tribune.
 In 1982 he was inducted into Northeastern's Hall of Fame.
-He died on January 31, 1990, in La Jolla.
-He was 90 years old.
+He died on January 31, 1990, in La Jolla, aged 90.